flexera-public/policy_templates/security/aws/log_ensure_cloudtrail_bucket_access_logging/README.md

-# AWS Ensure CloudTrail S3 Buckets Have Access Logging
+# AWS CloudTrail S3 Buckets Without Access Logging

 ## What It Does